Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 One of the best things about Bruges is exploring all the quaint and quiet cobbled streets, so make sure you carve out time for this on your Bruges one-day itinerary.

-A good way to explore these stunning streets is to make your way to the area of Sint Anne.
-Sint Anne is one of the quieter areas of Bruges, so a great place to escape the crowds for a little while.
+For an authentic taste of the city’s charm, I recommend heading to the area of Sint Anne.
+Sint Anne is one of the quieter neighbourhoods of Bruges, so it is a great place to escape the crowds for a little while.

-If you’re feeling a little parched at this point, why not pick one of the bars along the Predikherenrei and have a drink (Punta Est was our favourite).
+If you’re feeling a little parched at this point, then I recommend stopping off at one of the bars along the Predikherenrei to have a drink and maybe some nibbles.
+Punta Est bar was our favourite as it’s situated right on the river so makes for the perfect spot to soak up the atmosphere and do a spot of people-watching.

 Stop 6 – View the Rozenhoedkaai

 Stop 6 on this Bruges one-day itinerary is the Rozenhoedkaai.
-The Rozenhoedkaai is a small quay in the heart of the city and one of the most photogenic spots in Bruges.
+The charming quay is nestled in the heart of the city and is easily one of the most photogenic spots in Bruges, so it’s 100% a must-see for anyone visiting Bruges.

 Stop 7 – Enjoy some famous Belgian Beer